OutrunBuild/Gitbook-Doc/fflaunch/impact-on-outrun-ecosystem.md

 When participating in FFLaunch, the Outstake protocol will mint [**PT**](../outstake/yield-tokenization/pt.md), which will be locked in **Outrun AMM**.
 Users will need to use PTs when purchasing tokens.

 * This will directly increase the demand for PT in the market.
-* Users may stake more Native Yield Tokens to mint PT, or directly purchase these tokens from Outswap.
+* Users may stake more Yield-bearing Tokens to mint PT, or directly purchase these tokens from Outswap.
 * Consequently, the TVL and trading volume of Outswap will increase.

 ### Cultivating User Usage Habits